abinit/abinit/doc/tutorial/eph4zpr.md

-To activate the Sternheimer approach, we need to set [[eph_stern]] to 1 and use the [[getpot_filepath]] input variable to specify the external file with the GS KS potential (this file is produced at the end of the GS calculations provided we set [[prtpot]] to 1 in the input file).
+To activate the Sternheimer approach, we need to set [[eph_stern]] to 1 and use the [[getpot_filepath]] input variable to specify the external file with the GS KS potential This file is produced at the end of the GS calculations provided we set [[prtpot]] to 1 in the input file.

 The Sternheimer equation is solved non-self-consistently using max [[nline]] NSCF iterations and the solver stops when the first-order wavefunction is converged within [[tolwfr]].
 Default values for these two variables are provided if they are not specified by the user in the input file.
 <!--
-The code will stop if it cannot converge the solution -->
+The code will abort if the algorithm cannot converge the solution -->

 In brief, we need to add the following section to out EPH input: